mikolajsemeniuk/ElasticSearch/README.md

     }
 }' | json_pp
 ```
-Get all documents with term condition (term are not analyzed by analyzer, so term would be exacted matched)
+Get all documents with `term` condition (`term` are not analyzed by analyzer, so `term` would be exacted matched, be aware of uppercase)
 ```sh
 curl --request GET --url http://localhost:9200/index_name/_search --header 'Content-Type: application/json' \
   --data '{